 As with the top two posts here, this one also probably gets seen by a wider audience than I had intended.
 Because almost all of the points I address are relevant to events whether they are targeted at accountants or anyone else!
 I wrote it in 2014, partly to highlight my experience as a speaker and how I am often able to help organisers to better promote their events too.

 In some ways this should really be number one.
 I wrote it in 2017 and it is well on the way to being as popular as the top ranking blog post here – which dates back ten years further to 2007!

 This post’s popularity is probably due to a combination of the attractive title, the fact it addresses such a common issue and also that this is also a popular internet search question.
 I suspect that it is found and read by a wider audience than I had intended, but at least it relates to a topic that I address when working with accountants and tax advisers.

 This has always been the most popular blog post on my site.
-It was also the first time I write a post to debunk a common misconception.
+It was also the first time I wrote a post to debunk a common misconception.
 Sadly it’s not really focused on my target audience.
 I have since edited it to mention accountants.
-But in the main it simply serves to clarify and explain some of the nonsense talked about the three elements of communication.
+But in the main it serves simply to clarify and explain some of the nonsense talked about the three elements of communication.

-Originally written in 2007, the debunking remains relevant as there are still some lazy communication trainers who misquote the research and mislead their audiences when referencing this topic.
+Originally written in 2007, the debunking elements remain relevant as there are still some lazy communication trainers who misquote the research and mislead their audiences when referencing this topic.
 The post probably ranks highly in search results due to its longevity, authority and popularity.